bveldhuyzen/rounding-up-module/README.md

 # rounding-up-module
-Rounds any number up to any (decimal) ceiling
+Rounds any number up to the nearest (multiple of) any specified decimal(s).